Welcome to our Right to Choose home

 How long is your Right to Choose wait list?

-How will I know if ProblemShared have received my referral and if my application has been successful?
+How will I know if ProblemShared have received my/my child's referral and if the application has been successful?

 Does Right to Choose cover other issues, such as support with eating disorders or depression?

-What if I do not recieve a diagnosis from ProblemShared, what are the next steps?
+What if I/my child do not receive a diagnosis from ProblemShared, what are the next steps?
 Will I have to pay?

-I am having problems downloading my forms, what should I do?
+I am having problems downloading my/my child's forms, what should I do?

 Can I self-refer under Right to Choose?

-I'm already on a wait list for an NHS assessment.
-Can I change it to Right to Choose so I can be seen sooner?
+If I/my child are already on a wait list for an NHS assessment, can I/my child request a Right to Choose referral and be seen sooner?

-Do I have to wait for my ICB (Integrated Care Board) to agree to have a Right to Choose assessment?
+Do I have to wait for my/my child's Integrated Care Board (ICB) to agree to have a Right to Choose assessment?

 Will Right to Choose cover the cost of the medication?

-Can I receive psychoeducation or talk therapy with ProblemShared through Right to Choose?
+Can I/my child receive psychoeducation or talk therapy with ProblemShared through Right to Choose?

 I have another question about Right to Choose.
 How can I speak to someone?

-Have you received my referral from my GP yet?
+Have you received my/my child's referral from my GP yet?

 I want to file a complaint about the Right to Choose service, what is your complaints process?